bcgov/nr-soils-relocation/README.md

 2. Once the code is reviewed and approved, merge it to main branch.

+3. Now the code can be deployed to TEST/PROD environments.
+    1. PROD Deployment
-3. Go to the Actions tab, click on [Build And Add Job to Openshift Prod](https://github.com/bcgov/nr-soils-relocation/actions//workflows/ci-openshift-prod.yaml) and trigger a build
+       1. Go to the Actions tab, click on [Build And Add Job to Openshift Prod](https://github.com/bcgov/nr-soils-relocation/actions//workflows/ci-openshift-prod.yaml) and trigger a build

           1. Provide a unique tag number.
 Check the [releases/tags](https://github.com/bcgov/nr-soils-relocation/tags) and increment accordingly
           2. Please make sure you are only entering the number without the `release` prefix, if the latest release shows `release/1.0.0`, your input should be `1.0.1`
           3. Click on Run workflow button

-4. The workflow will:
+       2. The workflow will:

           1. Build and push a container image to the [GitHub Container Registry (GHCR.io)](https://github.com/bcgov/nr-soils-relocation/pkgs/container/nr-soils-relocation%2Fsris), tagged with the release you provided

           2. Create the matching GitHub [release/tag](https://github.com/bcgov/nr-soils-relocation/tags)

           3. Deploy code and configmap changes to OpenShift

+       3. A cronjob will be deployed in the PROD environment using the new image
+    2. TEST Deployment
+       1. Go to the Actions tab, click on [Build And Add Job to Openshift Test](https://github.com/bcgov/nr-soils-relocation/actions//workflows/ci-openshift-test.yaml) and trigger the job.
+The workflow will, do the following:

+           1. Build and push a container image to the [GitHub Container Registry (GHCR.io)](https://github.com/bcgov/nr-soils-relocation/pkgs/container/nr-soils-relocation%2Fsris), tagged with `latest`
+           2. Deploy code and configmap changes to OpenShift, reading from github test environment
-5. A cronjob will be deployed in the PROD environment using the new image
+           3. A cronjob will be deployed in the PROD environment using the new image

-6. Environment variables are supplied to the container through the configmap using GitHub Secrets
+4. Environment variables are supplied to the container through the configmap using GitHub Secrets

-7. Environment varialbes must be updated only through GitHub Secrets, our _source of truth_
+5. Environment varialbes must be updated only through GitHub Secrets, our _source of truth_

-8. The cronjob is scheduled to run daily at 8 AM UTC (1AM PDT)
+6. The cronjob is scheduled to run daily at 8 AM UTC (1AM PDT)

-9. Cronjobs can be triggered manually, usually for testing, with the One-Time Job steps below
+7. Cronjobs can be triggered manually, usually for testing, with the One-Time Job steps below

 #### One-Time Job